Here are some rules and driving tips that you should know before you start your road trip in France:

 Compulsory for front and rear seat occupants to wear seat belts, if fitted.

-Children under 12 and less than 1.50m in height cannot travel as front seat passengers.
-They must travel in the rear in a special restraint system adapted to their size, unless the vehicle has only two seats, or is not fitted with seat belts.
-Children under 3 can be seated in the front passenger seat if using a suitable child restraint however, the airbag must be switched off if using a rear-facing child restraint system.
+Children under 12 and less than 1.35m in height cannot travel as front seat passengers.
+They must travel in the rear in a special restraint system adapted to their size.

-Drinking and driving limits - If the level of alcohol in the bloodstream is 0.05 per cent to 0.08 per cent, you could face a fine and withdrawal of the driving licence for a minimum of one month to a maximum of one year; more than 0.08 per cent, fine and withdrawal of driving licence for a minimum of two months up to a maximum of two years.
+Drinking and driving limits - If the level of alcohol in the bloodstream is over 0.05 per cent you could face a fine and withdrawal of the driving licence.
 The police are also empowered to carry out testing on drivers for narcotics.

 Use of dipped headlights is compulsory in poor daytime visibility and in tunnels.